WA stockpiles abortion pills ahead of federal court ruling

 Inslee ordered the Department of Corrections, which has a pharmacy license, to buy 30,000 doses of the pill last month.

+In a Tuesday morning news conference, Inslee described the move as “an insurance policy” ahead of an expected federal court ruling that he said could threaten access to abortion medication.

-State lawmakers are also introducing legislation to authorize the department to sell or distribute the drug to licensed providers in Washington.
+State lawmakers also have introduced legislation, Senate Bill 5768, to authorize the department to sell or distribute the drug to licensed providers in Washington.

 The medication, mifepristone, blocks a hormone needed for pregnancy and causes the fetus to detach from the uterine wall.
 Mifepristone is typically followed by a second medication, misoprostol, which causes contractions that empty the uterus.